Neerajmaha1000/Hospital_Locator/README.md

 - Create an API key and copy it.

 5. Set up environment variables:
 - Add your Google Maps API key to the code where it is required.
+(I have added mine, replace it)
 - Install Tailwind CSS for your App.

 6. Start the development server: